 - How many average monthly visitors does the site get?

 These aren’t just questions I’m curious about either.
 These are common questions that we get from clients as we build out a digital strategy.

 If you already know how to use the Google Analytics API Add-On for sheets—and know exactly why and how you would use this dashboard to create a killer SEO strategy—make a copy of my dashboard and enjoy the data!

 If you’re not as familiar with the Google Analytics Add-on, or you’re unsure how to use this dashboard, continue reading to learn how to set up everything up.

-How to Use the Dashboard
+How to Use the Heatmap

 If you haven’t already, install the Google Analytics Spreadsheet Add-0n.
 Then, go to our User Acquisition & Behavior Patterns Google sheet and make a copy by going to File > Make a copy.
 This will create a personal version of the dashboard and allow you to make changes and edits to the sheet.